IfunanyaO/qloo-frontend-AI/README.md

 # 1. Create and switch to the new branch

-git checkout -b qloo-frontend
+git checkout -b ui-trip-generator

 # 2. Now you're on qloo-frontend branch.
 Just add and commit your changes:

 git add .
-git commit -m "Initial commit for NLP pipeline"
+git commit -m "UI for trip generator"

 # 3. Push the branch to remote

-git push origin qloo-frontend
+git push origin ui-trip-generator

 # 4. Switch back to the main branch